Kodeclik Blog

 This gives:

 Woah!
 What does this mean?
-The output above says that squaredlist is a map object (an iterable) but it is computed lazily, only on demand, when you really need it.
+The output above says that squaredlist is a mapped object (an iterable) but it is computed lazily, only on demand, when you really need it.
 For this purpose, we use the list() constructor:

 This produces: